skraftarcher/archerlabwebsite/content/People.md

 *Vance Hoff, former STEM Prep Student*, is continuing their undergraduate degree at LA Tech

-*Abigial Host, former Research Assistant*, is guiding tours in Seward, Alaska as she prepares for her next steps
+*Abigial Host, former Research Assistant*, is pursuing her MSc at University of Alaska, Fairbanks

 *Tithalia Lockett, former REU Student*, is continuing her undergraduate degree at University of New Orleans

 *Abhi Mohratra, former STEM Prep Student*, is continuing their associates degree at Baton Rouge Community College

-*Makeda Serju, former Intern*, is finishing her degree at The University of The Bahamas
+*Makeda Serju, former Intern*, has finished her degree at The University of The Bahamas and is continuing to develop her skills and knowledge base through internships and research opportunities